JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 1. In Android Studio settings, turn on the **Enable experimental Multiplatform IDE features** option in the **Advanced Settings** section.
 2. Select the **File** | **New** | **New Module** menu item.
-3. In the list of templates, select **Kotlin Multiplatform Shared Module**, enter the module name `shared`, and select the **Regular framework** in the list of iOS framework distribution options.
+3. In the list of templates, select **Kotlin Multiplatform Shared Module**, enter the module name `shared`, and select **Regular framework** in the list of iOS framework distribution options.
    This is required for connecting the shared module to the iOS application.

    ![Kotlin Multiplatform shared module](multiplatform-mobile-module-wizard.png){width=700}